How to Catch a Porcupine with a Live Trap

 Where to Inspect

 You want to pick areas that have high activity from porcupines.
-They will most likely spend time in trees to chew wood, but have a great sense of smell and are attracted to other food sources such as salty food or pet food.
+They will most likely spend time in trees to chew wood but have a great sense of smell and are attracted to other food sources such as salty or pet food.
 Areas with vegetation will most likely be spots where porcupines are most active.
 If your property has several trees, these are hot spots for porcupines.

 What to Look For